DaneC22/Cleaning-Data-Project/README.md

-# Nashville Housing Data Cleaning with SQL
+# Data Cleaning Project with SQL
 Hello!
 I'm an aspiring data analyst in the field of supply chain.
 This is the second project I did in SQL (if you haven't see my Starbucks file) **Feedback and suggestions are always welcome! **